syncfusion-content/blazor-docs/blazor/speeddial/events.md

 This section describes the Speed Dial events that will be triggered when appropriate actions are performed.
 The following events are available in the Speed Dial Component.

-## ItemClicked
+## Item clicked

-The speed dial Component triggers the [`ItemClicked`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_ItemClicked) event with [`SpeedDialItemEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SpeedDialItemEventArgs.html) argument when an action item is clicked.
+The speed dial Component triggers the [ItemClicked](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_ItemClicked) event with [SpeedDialItemEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SpeedDialItemEventArgs.html) argument when an action item is clicked.
 You can use this event to perform the required action.

 {% tabs %}
 {% highlight razor %}